 A TOUR OF TALES & TASTES

-Sydney’s Harbourside Heroes includes two craft beers at two of Sydney’s oldest Hotels while uncovering stories of the Millers, Merchants & Pubs in Sydney’s sea-faring golden age.
+Millers, Merchants & Pubs offers the perfect blend of Hops & History — including two craft beers at two of Sydney’s oldest Hotels while uncovering stories of larrikins & legends in Sydney’s sea-faring golden age.

 Join a passionate history guide on an exploration of Millers Point and discover the many faces of this murky maritime village through the ages.